BSc(Hons) Midwifery (Blended Learning)

 Why study midwifery?

-Midwives are autonomous practitioners who provide care to women during pregnancy, birth and the early postnatal period.
-Working as part of a multidisciplinary professional team, midwives practise in birth units, communities and hospitals, supporting women to have a positive childbirth experience.
+Midwives are autonomous practitioners who provide care and support to service-users during pregnancy, birth and the early postnatal period.
+Working as part of a multidisciplinary professional team, midwives practise in birth units, communities and hospitals, supporting service-users to have a positive childbirth experience.
 This privileged role comes with great responsibility and you'll ultimately be rewarded by a career where you can make a difference.

 Why study midwifery (blended learning) at UWE Bristol?